MSFT-SMT-ACCELERATORS/APC-Demo-App/Demo-App/docs/leaves-deployment.md

 Before you proceed with creating an APC Gateway instance, ensure you have completed all prerequisites outlined in the [prerequisites section](#prerequisites).
 This includes signing up for the APC Public Preview, which is necessary for the APC Gateway to be available in your Azure portal.

-* Follow the [guide](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.
+* Follow the official [APC guide - How to create a Gateway](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.
 * Once you are done creating the gateway, note down the APC Gateway resoruce id endpoint, as explained in this section.

 Deploying an APC Gateway in Azure is a straightforward process that involves the following steps: